 - Can I recycle my soy candle container?

 Our soy candle jars are made of glass or ceramic and they can weaken after prolonged periods of heat.
 We suggest you do not refill your used soy candle jars and recycle them safely.
 On the other hand, they make great storage jars and pots for air plants.

 Soy wax is water soluble so you can wash our soy candle jars with hot soapy water.
-However, never pour your wax in the drains (the wax will solidify and clog your sink).
+However, never pour your wax into a drain as the wax will solidify and clog your sink.